nlasusa/liri-node-app/README.md

 Runs spotify-this-song for "I Want it That Way".

-# Screenshots of the process in terminal/bash window is found in my demonstration doc "NLdemonstration.docx"
+# Screenshots of the process in terminal/bash window is found in my demonstration doc "nldemo" in my github.